papito/scala-technology-party/README.md

 # Scala Technology Party #

 #### ...with Scala, Scalatra, and Atmosphere Websockets!
 Special appearance by comedian Long Running Process.
 Music by DJ Drag'n'Drop.
 Warm up by a Trello Impersonator!
-Set design by Bootstrap and SSP templates.
+Set design by Bootstrap.
 Catering by KnockoutJS.

 ## Build & Run ##